Climate Jargon

 Marine mammal: Air-breathing, warm-blooded animal that lives in the ocean, like whales, sea otters, and walrus

-Megacity: City with a population over 10 million, like Beijing, Mexico City, and New York City
+Megacity: City with more than 10 million people, like Beijing, Mexico City, and New York City

 Megawatt-hour (mWh): 1 million Watt-hours of electric energy, or 1,000 kilowatt-hours

-Methane (CH4): Greenhouse gas 80 times worse than carbon dioxide, second-worst cause of climate change
+Methane (CH4): Climate pollution gas 80 times worse than carbon dioxide, second-worst cause of climate change

 Metric ton: 1,000 kilograms or 1.1 U.S. tons

-Microclimate: Climate of a small, specific place, like an ocean beach versus a nearby mountain top
+Microclimate: Climate of a small, specific place, like an ocean beach or a mountain top

 Montreal Protocol: Treaty designed to protect the ozone layer by reducing gases that destroy ozone

-Nationally Determined Contribution (NDC): Under the Paris Agreement, each country commits to reduce greenhouse gases by an amount they choose
+Nationally Determined Contribution (NDC): Under the Paris Agreement, each country commits to reduce climate pollution by an amount they choose

 Neighborhood-scale decarbonization: When an entire neighborhood switches to all-electric, then permanently shuts off the natural gas supply

-Net metering: Electric customers with solar panels get credit when they send energy to the grid
+Net metering: When electric customers with solar panels get full credit for sending electricity to the grid

-Net zero emissions: Reducing greenhouse gases releaseds plus removing greenhouse gases to reach zero
+Net zero emissions: Reducing climate pollution released plus removing carbon dioxide from the air to reach zero

-Nitrous oxide (N2O): Powerful greenhouse gas 273 times worse than carbon dioxide, also harms the ozone layer
+Nitrous oxide (N2O): Powerful climate pollution gas 273 times worse than carbon dioxide, that also harms the ozone layer

-Not In My Back Yard (NIMBY): Local opposition to new projects, especially affordable housing
+Not In My Back Yard (NIMBY): Local opposition to new projects, like low cost housing

 Nonlinear: When changes in one thing cause a much larger change in something else